Outside school magazines, “The Tiredness of Rosabel” was Katherine Mansfield’s first published story (1908, when Mansfield was 20 years old).

 The violets in the opening sentence are a motif throughout; like the violets, Rosabel herself is delicate of taste, sensitive, charming and innocent.
-The purple colour of the flowers suggest royalty – the role Rosabel would like to play.
+Perhaps the purple colour of the flowers suggests royalty – the role Rosabel would like to play.

 Perhaps a story like this one challenges the idea that a character needs a plan in order for the story to work.

 But Rosabel does have a plan.
 Her ‘plan’ is to go home and continue her fantasy in private, really delving into her secret, other world.

 I’ve often wondered what proportion of people have a secret fantasy world they regularly dip into for fun and escapism.
 I know anyone who writes definitely has this facility.
 What about the proportion of humanity who does not write?

 The ‘Battle’ of this story is the interaction Rosabel has with the young man and woman.
 She almost cries from anger.
 We don’t necessarily know exactly what this anger is borne of until afterwards — plain unfairness.
 When Rosabel is required to try on that hat, she’s literally trying on another girl’s life.

 Hats are often used this way in stories, as well as in real life — crowns are the ultimate ‘hat’ which are used to symbolise a new role for its wearer.
 The addition of a crown suddenly makes one a prince.
 Hats exist partly to tell the world who you are.
 White hats and black hats in Western movies tell the audience who’s good and who is bad.
 Jon Klassen’s tortoises fight over a hat for a good reason — a hat would make one tortoise more important than the other.